-- One of the widely used methods for machine learning. - Intuitively simple, directly explainable. - Basis for random forests (a powerful model). - We will consider the ID3 algorithm.
-Quinlan, 1979 - Various adjustments that appear in C4.5, CART, etc.
+- ▶ One of the most widely used methods for machine learning. - Intuitively simple, directly explainable. - Basis for random forests (a powerful model). - We will consider the ID3 algorithm. - ► A peek at the C4.5 algorithm. (just an optimized version of ID3)